The Puzzling Superorbital Period Variation of the Low-mass X-ray Binary 4U 1820-30: Discussion

-Glitches in orbital periods have been observed in some of total eclipsing LMXBs, like EXO 0748-676~\citep{wol09}, XTE J1710-281~\citep{jai11,jai22} and AX J1745.6-2901~\citep{pon17}.
-These glitches likely result from by magnetic, solar-type cycles of the companion star, affecting the mass distribution of companion and leading to variations in its quadruple moment~\citep{wol09}.
+Glitches in orbital periods have been observed in some LMXBs that exhibit total eclipses, such as EXO 0748-676~\citep{wol09}, XTE J1710-281~\citep{jai11,jai22}, and AX J1745.6-2901~\citep{pon17}.
+These glitches likely result from magnetic, solar-type cycles of the companion star, affecting the mass distribution of companion and leading to variations in its quadrupole moment~\citep{wol09}.
 However, the magnitudes of these glitches are typically in the order of milliseconds, with $\Delta P_{orb} / P_{orb} \sim 10^{-7}-10^{-6}$.
-For 4U 1820-30 system, the superorbital period glitch was measured as $\Delta P_{sup} / P_{sup}=1.8 \times 10^{-2}$.
-No glitch has ever been observed in the binary orbital phase evolution~\citep[see Figure 4 in][]{chou23}, implying that the orbital period glitch of the third companion was as high as $\Delta P_3 / P_3 =9 \times 10^{-3}$, about 4 orders of magnitude larger than those from eclipsing LMXBs.
+For 4U 1820-30 system, the superorbital period glitch was measured as $ |\Delta P_{sup} / P_{sup}|=2.8 \times 10^{-2}$.
+No glitch has ever been observed in the binary orbital phase evolution~\citep[see Figure 4 in][]{chou23}, implying that the orbital period glitch of the third companion was as high as $|\Delta P_3 / P_3| =1.4 \times 10^{-2}$, about 4 orders of magnitude larger than those from eclipsing LMXBs.
 However, the superorbital period change may not occur abruptly but within a finite short time interval.
-Suppose the timescale to be 900 days, estimated from the uncertainty of $T_g$, the mean orbital period derivative of the third star would be as high as $\dot P_3 \approx 2 \times 10^{-3}$ day/day.
+Suppose the timescale to be 800 days, estimated from the uncertainty of $T_g$, the mean orbital period derivative of the third star would be as high as $|\dot P_3| \approx 4 \times 10^{-3}$ day/day.
 Thus, the triple model is unlikely to explain this large superorbital period change in such a short time.

 The low power state is a particular phase during the superorbital modulation evolution of 4U 1820-30.
-The dynamic power spectrum demonstrated in Figure 24 of~\citet{kot12} indicates that in addition to the weaker power detected in the superorbital period, the powers of its first harmonics and a signal of period $\sim$65 days became significant.
-This suggests that the modulation were more complicate than usual.
+The dynamic power spectrum demonstrated in Figure 24 of~\citet{kot12} indicates that in addition to the weaker power detected in the superorbital period, the powers of its second harmonic and a signal of period $\sim$65 days became significant.
+This suggests that the modulation was more complicated than usual.
 Our phase analysis results also show that the superorbital phases had larger fluctuation during the low power state (see Figure~\ref{phevol}) with an RMSD of 0.11, evaluated by the best glitch model fitting, compared to 0.075 for the phases outside low power state.
 It is probable that the superorbital period was 171 days before the low power state, became unstable during the low power state, and stabilized at 167 days later.
 However, it is unclear what the cause of this phenomenon is.